OlatideJoseph/auto-wage-lease/README.md

 # Introduction
-A payment scheduler program that pays a particular account at a particular date and time(once)
+A payment scheduler program that pays a particular account at a particular date and time(once) an notifies the user that creates the schedule once it's done **Details**

-**Details**
 - Payment Gateway
 - Notification (mail)